Food Pantry

 Pick-Up Instructions

 At St. Matthew’s Food Pantry, no one is turned away and identification or proof of income is not required.
-Because of the pandemic, the Food Pantry is currently operating as a no-contact, social-distancing, drive-through pickup behind the church building at 330 N. Hubbards Lane.
-Distribution is usually from 9:00-11a on the third Saturday.
-All guests must wear masks and stay in their cars when they come to receive food.
-Even if you’re inside the car, we ask you keep your mask on so we can all stay safe.
+The Food Pantry is currently operating as a drive-through pickup behind the church building at 330 N. Hubbards Lane.
+Distribution is usually from 9:00a-10:30a on the third Saturday.

 Volunteer